For a few brief months in 1962, the Wirral made history as the location of the world’s first-ever passenger hovercraft service.

 The Vickers VA3 was a wonder of modern engineering.
 It weighed 10 tons and could carry 24 passengers at speeds of up to 60 knots.

 It was popular too.
 Owners British United Airways were fully booked for the six daily crossings from Leasowe to Rhyl when the hovercraft came into service on July 20.

 But the VA3 had a fundamental flaw.
 It lacked a skirt and could only hover eight inches above a flat surface.
 Conditions had to be calm for the VA3 to venture out.

-As a result, the hovercraft put to sea for only 36 days out of 59.
-The rest were ruled out by a combination of stormy winds, high seas and engine failures.
+As a result, the hovercraft was put to sea for only 36 days out of 59.
+The rest were ruled out by a combination of stormy winds, high seas, and engine failures.